sandipshiwakoti/vscode-react-native-version-bumper/README.md

 - 🛠️ **Flexible Configuration**: Customize file paths, skip platforms, and tweak Git behaviors via settings.
 - 🖱️ **User-Friendly**: Interactive prompts guide you through version bumps and Git operations.
 - 🔄 **Cross-Platform Sync**: Sync versions across all platforms to maintain consistency.
+- **Smart Batch Mode**: Preview all operations before execution - see exactly what will change across all platforms and Git operations, then execute everything atomically with one click.

 ---